sowmitranalla/websocket-debug/README.md

 * fill above file with the variables defined in `variables.tf`
 * `terraform init && terraform apply`
 * `terraform destroy` after you're done toying/testing

+### New questions:

+1) What is the effect of using stages in API Gateway.
+  * how to do blue/green deployments
+  * use canary